-Properly displayed auction items is important to the success of most silent auction evens.
+Properly displayed auction items are important to the success of most silent auction events.
 We all know there are certain items (gift baskets) that bidders like to look at up-close.
-Maybe you have a cool motorcycle or some other excitement generating live auction item.
-When you are asking people to donate money to your organization, they appreciate a viewing area that is well setup.
+Maybe you have a cool motorcycle or some other live auction item generating excitement.
+When you are asking people to donate money to your organization, they appreciate a viewing area that is well set up.
 Here are some things to consider when planning your silent auction area:

 - Space - You want your area to have adequate space for both items and potential bidders (narrow hallways don't work so well).

 - Auction Item Labels - (include: name, category, and item code).
 These are important pieces of information for Handbid, so that a guest can search quickly for items by name or item code, and the categories are across the top of the app, so this information will provide an easy reference to your bidders.

 - Lighting - How's the lighting in your area?
 A dimly lit space isn't going to wow your bidders (or provide them with enough light to see what they are actually bidding on).

 - Presentation - We've seen some auctions where they had a big and open auction area, with everything displayed nicely, well lit, etc. However, we've also seen auctions where the physical items were left "behind the scenes" and only item images and descriptions were set up in acrylic stands.
 There is nothing wrong with either of these, as both were effective for their situations.
 Know your event, know your audience, and plan your auction item displays accordingly.